zzdroide/borgmatic/Readme.md

       One line for every mechanical HDD worth preventative replacement.

-    - `constants.yaml` and `env`: these files support comments, so see instructions there.

     > Note: *.cfg files can have comments by starting lines with `#`